 Community communication channels#

+We use Discourse for online discussions and support questions.
+You can ask questions here if you are a first-time contributor to the JupyterHub project.
 Everyone in the Jupyter community is welcome to bring ideas and questions there.

-timezones, so be patient if you do not get an answer immediately!
+Our community is distributed across the world in various timezones, so please be patient if you do not get a response immediately!